anupamchugh/anupamchugh.github.io/docs/_posts/2018-07-27-a-nightmare-with-shared-preferences-and-stringset.md

 **WHY SO?**

-As mentioned in the documentation:
+As mentioned in the [documentation](https://developer.android.com/reference/android/content/SharedPreferences#getStringSet(java.lang.String,%20java.util.Set%3Cjava.lang.String%3E)):

 > You *must not* modify the set instance returned by the **getStringSet** call.
 The consistency of the stored data is not guaranteed if you do, nor is your ability to modify the instance at all.